whitcr/yuriibondar-site/README.md

 Site structure, prototype: https://www.figma.com/file/06Zx8BTlDptEiPVScVNHEt/INTITAmain?node-id=0%3A1&t=Pa90W8xIvzOkEwE9-0

-The first block (for all versions): photo, general information about the programmer, links to social media and email The second block (for all versions): a menu with a selection of sections like “courses” “projects” “feedback” “certificates” The third block (for all versions): different sections that are selected in the second block
+The first block (for all versions): photo, general information about the student, links to social media and email The second block (for all versions): a menu with a selection of sections like “courses” “projects” “feedback” “certificates” The third block (for all versions): different sections that are selected in the second block

 Social networks: